community-privacy/community-privacy.github.io/_pages/partners.md

 Our deep appreciation goes towards our sponsors for making this residency possible.
 We are an entirely grant-funded residency without profit incentives, and welcome any grants and donations from the applied cryptography community and beyond.

 Want to support our mission?
-Check out our [OpenCollective fundraiser](https://opencollective.com/community-privacy), for bank transfers and credit cards, and [Giveth](https://giveth.io/project/community-privacy-residency), for cryptocurrency.
+Check out our [OpenCollective fundraiser](https://opencollective.com/community-privacy) for bank transfers and credit cards, [Giveth](https://giveth.io/project/community-privacy-residency) for cryptocurrency, or otherwise [get in touch](/contact)!

 ---